DeeMcCart/CI_PP3_RepairsTracker/README.md

 ![page 1 cross-check user stories](./docs/readme_images/user_stories_vs_features_p1.jpg?raw=true "page1")
 ![page 2 cross-check user stories](./docs/readme_images/user_stories_vs_features_p2.jpg?raw=true "page2")

-Feature checklist linking each feature to its user story(ies):
+And here is the same information, presented from the features perspective; so a checklist of Features linking each to its user story(ies):

 ![Features vs user stories](./docs/readme_images/features_vs_user_stories.jpg?raw=true "user stories perspective")

 RepairsTracker contains:
 * 3 menus (main, enter, maintain)
-* help page
 * two entry options (estimates and repair)
-* various supporting options to manage the lifecycle of an estimate or repair.
+* a customer notification option to sned SMS that a repair has been completed, and to update the repair status to 40 (completed) or 50 (completed & text message sent)
+* a find option to see summary details for a known repair #, or for all repair #s.

 This version of RepairsTracker system is a demo version.
 Some features are marked as 'future'.
 This recognises that, while the RepairsTracker app contains a lot of the core functionality, it doesn't include the full set of features which would be required to meet real-world requirements.